Kifayatullah Dehlawi: Career

 After graduating, Dehlawi spent time in Delhi with his close friend, Aminuddin.
 Then, he returned to Shahjahanpur, where his former teacher, 'Ubaidul Haq, had founded Madrasa 'Ainul 'Ilm.
 Dehlawi became a teacher there and handled the secretarial and administrative duties.
 Dehlawi also taught Arabic and Persian.
 His salary was fifteen rupees per month.
 Along with his duties as a teacher and administrator, Dehlawi started to answer fatwas during this period.
 In his answer to each fatwa, Dehlawi was meticulous and cautious and would answer with well-written evidence.
-While at Madrasa 'Ainul 'Ilm, Dehlawi also started a monthly periodical, Al Burhan, in response to the Qadiyanis.
+While at Madrasa 'Ainul 'Ilm, Dehlawi also started a monthly periodical, Al Burhan, in response to the Qadianis.
 The first issue was published in Sha'baan of 1321 AH and made an attempt to refute Qadiyani beliefs.

 Around this time, Madrasa 'Ainul 'Ilm’s finances started to deteriorate.
 Thus, in 1321 AH, the teachers' salaries were reduced.
 Dehlawi’s salary was reduced from eighteen to sixteen rupees per month.
 However, he remained at Madrasa 'Ainul 'Ilm for five more years until the death of his teacher, 'Ubaidul Haq Khan.
 Thereafter, Dehlawi moved to Delhi and became a teacher at Madrasa Aminia.
 Besides teaching hadith and answering fatwas, Dehlawi managed the organizational affairs of the madrasa.
 His salary was twenty rupees per month.

 The courts of law benefited from his presence as well.
 After his arrival at Madrasa Aminia, Dehlawi commenced a step-by-step implementation of beneficial reforms to the educational structure of the madrasa.
 Then, in 1328 AH, he initiated an assembly called Anjuman Islahul Kalaam.
 The purpose of this gathering was to teach students how to deliver speeches and debate.
 Every eighth day, each student had to deliver a speech or engage in a dialogue and Dehlawi would help.
 This assembly was successful in its aim, but was eventually ended due to a lack of participation.
 After fifty years, Dehlawi had answered hundreds of thousands of fataawa and his rulings are a treasure to fiqh.
 The fatwas of Dehlawi were extremely concise yet full of well-written evidence.
 His fatwas were always answered according to the intent of the questioner.
 It was for this reason that he was renowned among common folk as well as the officials of the courts of law, who would prefer his rulings in religious cases.

 He was appointed the first president of the Jamiat Ulama-e-Hind, a position he served until 1940.
-He also drafted a fatwa recommending a boycott of British goods which was signed by around 500 Muslims scholars.
+He also drafted a fatwa recommending a boycott of British goods which was signed by around 500 Muslim scholars.